Athulus/blackjack/readme.md

 # blackjack

 a black jack game built with the deck package i made.
-A project form the gophercises series
+A project from the gophercises series

 link to the deck code - https://github.com/Athulus/deck